PencilCode/pencilcode/README.md

 ====================

 The structure of pencilcode is really simple.
-* It is a single HTML file `site/top/editor.html` that does all the work All `pencilcode.net/edit/...` URLs resolve to this static file.
+* It is a single HTML file `content/src/editor.html` that does all the work All `pencilcode.net/edit/...` URLs resolve to this static file.
-* The javascript behind editor.html is in the `src/` directory (symlink to `site/top/src`).
-These javascript files are combined and minified into site/top/editor.js by the build.
+* The javascript behind editor.html is in the `src/` directory (symlink to `content/src`).
+These javascript files are combined and minified into content/src/editor.js by the build.
 * The editor javascript does JSON requests to `pencilcode.net/load/...` and `pencilcode.net/save/...` to read and write actual data.
-* There are a bunch of other static files that can be found in `site/top`.
+* There are a bunch of other static files that can be found in `content`.

 JSON save and load
 ------------------